jwaddi/CHEM501_Digital_Portfolio/README.md

 ### 2. Data Flow & Storage
 The MKR WiFi 1010 acts as an MQTT client, sending data payloads to the server.
 A background Python logger monitors to these streams and saves the data in two ways:
 * Session Logging: Data is added to a session-specific .csv file for immediate processing and visualisation by the Streamlit dashboard.
-* Master Archiving: Records are simultaneously committed to a Master SQL Database ('Stuffy_Study_Master.db').
+* Master Archiving: Records are simultaneously committed to a Master SQL Database (`Stuffy_Study_Master.db`).
 This ensures data is safely stored and allows for more efficient historical querying compared to flat text files.

 ### 3. Database Management & Data Retrieval
 To inspect the historical archives, it is recommended to use DB Browser for SQLite.

-* File Name: Stuffy_Study_Master.db
+* File Name: `Stuffy_Study_Master.db`
 * Viewing Tables: Navigate to the Browse Data tab and select the desired table from the drop-down menu.
 * Database Structure: Use the Database Structure tab for a general overview of the table schemas.
 * Finding Specific Data: